-The size of the facility evaluated for upgrades was chosen based on 75,000 gallons per day.
-A flow of 75,000 gallons per day was utilized due to the actual flow of the facility being much lower than the design flow.
+The size of the facility evaluated for upgrades was chosen based on the permitted design flow.
 If significant population growth is expected in the community, or if a significant portion of the flow is due to I&I, the flows used in the Facility Plan prepared by a consulting engineer may be different than this flow and the estimated costs within this analysis.